-Appinventiv is an AI and ML development company that has been helping organizations unlock opportunities with AI-driven solutions for many years now.
+Appinventiv is an ML and artificial intelligence development company that has been helping organizations unlock opportunities with AI-driven solutions for many years now.
 With almost a decade of experience in transforming businesses, we have delivered many complex AI projects for different industries successfully.

 For instance, Appinventiv has successfully automated the banking process for a leading bank in Europe.
 The automation process helped the bank in improving the accuracy by 50% and the ATM service levels by 92%.

 Another example where Appinventiv helped YouCOMM build a revolutionary solution for transforming in-hospital patient communication by providing real-time access to medical help.
 With a customizable patient message system, patients can easily notify staff of their needs through voice commands, and the use of head gestures.

 With our expertise and customer-focused team, we provide generative AI services and data labeling solutions that will help you overcome the challenges, offering you holistic data labeling services based on your specific needs and requirements.